tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 There are currently 4 different query builders for different query types (all of which can be obtained from the :java:ref:`PersistenceService<ch.tocco.nice2.persist.hibernate.PersistenceService>`):

-    * The :java:ref:`EntityQueryBuilder<ch.tocco.nice2.persist.hibernate.query.EntityQueryBuilder>` builds queries that
+    * The :java:ref:`EntityQueryBuilderImpl<ch.tocco.nice2.persist.hibernate.query.EntityQueryBuilderImpl>` builds queries that
       return :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>` instances.
 It is convenient to use the :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>` interface, but it might have a performance impact when too much data is loaded or too many queries are executed.
-    * The :java:ref:`SinglePathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilder>` can be used to fetch exactly one property or path of an entity (for example to get all primary keys of a given query).
+    * The :java:ref:`SinglePathQueryBuilderImpl<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilderImpl>` can be used to fetch exactly one property or path of an entity (for example to get all primary keys of a given query).
 This avoids unnecessarily loading the entire :java:ref:`Entity<ch.tocco.nice2.persist.entity.Entity>`.
-    * The :java:ref:`PathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.PathQueryBuilder>` is similar to the :java:ref:`SinglePathQueryBuilder<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilder>`
+    * The :java:ref:`PathQueryBuilderImpl<ch.tocco.nice2.persist.hibernate.query.PathQueryBuilderImpl>` is similar to the :java:ref:`SinglePathQueryBuilderImpl<ch.tocco.nice2.persist.hibernate.query.SinglePathQueryBuilderImpl>`
       but can select more than one path and always returns an ``Object[]`` as a result.
+    * The :java:ref:`CriteriaCountQueryBuilder<ch.tocco.nice2.persist.hibernate.query.CriteriaCountQueryBuilder>` can be
+      used to execute ``COUNT`` queries.

-In addition there is the :java:ref:`SubqueryBuilder<ch.tocco.nice2.persist.hibernate.query.SubqueryBuilder>` which is used to create sub-queries.
+In addition there is the :java:ref:`SubqueryBuilderImpl<ch.tocco.nice2.persist.hibernate.query.SubqueryBuilderImpl>` which is used to create sub-queries.
 An instance of this can be acquired from the :java:ref:`SubqueryFactory<ch.tocco.nice2.persist.hibernate.query.PredicateBuilder.SubqueryFactory>` of another query builder.